Includes information on Unions, Guilds and Foundations

 Film Distributors Association

-Pact is the UK trade association that represents and promotes the commercial interests of independent feature film, television, children's and animation media companies.
+Pact (Producers Alliance for Film and TV) is the UK trade association that represents and promotes the commercial interests of independent feature film, television, children's and animation media companies.
+Pact supports its members with legal and business affairs advice and support, as well as a wide range of services and campaign work.

 The Production Guild